FIRE HAIRED STRANGER

 I stared at her the way I used to stare at the women in White Oleander.
 I had read that book obsessively.
 There was a Russian woman in it who survived by pulling discarded furniture from garbage and reselling it in flea markets.
 She smoked constantly.
 She was sharp, damaged, magnetic.
 As a child, I imagined my mother must look like her.

-And there she was.
+And there she was, my sick manifestation.

 I did not recognize her as my mother.
 I recognized her as a character entering my life.